HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf230.md

 ### Search V2 Authoring - Advanced search filters now available

 === "Containers"
     You can now apply additional search options to refine your search results and narrow down large data sets more efficiently.
-These options include filters include Author, Status, and Last Modified, and attributes such as Description, Title, and Type.
+These options include filters such as Author, Status, and Last Modified, and attributes such as Description, Title, and Type.
 For more information, refer to [Using Search V2 Authoring - Advanced Search Filter](../../build_sites/search_v2_authoring/usage.md#advanced-search-filter).

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository